Matt Taylor (footballer, born 1982): Rotherham United

 On 3 October 2022, Taylor was confirmed as the new Rotherham United manager, pending talks.
 The appointment was made official the following day, Taylor signing a contract with the EFL Championship club until 2026 and was joined by his assistant, Wayne Carlisle, on the same contract terms.
+Taylor - achieving something Neil Warnock and Steve Evans have done previously - managed the club to Championship safety to conclude the 2022/23 campaign.